kennethkn/copilot-history-wipe/README.md

-# delete-bing-ai-copilot-chat-history
+# copilot-history-wipe

-A Python script that automates deleting Bing AI or Copilot chat history with the help of [Selenium](https://github.com/SeleniumHQ/selenium).
+Wipe Copilot/Bing AI chat history with Selenium automation in Python.

-This script was made because Microsoft hasn't provided an official way to delete all chat history in one click.
+Microsoft hasn't provided a way to clear chat history in one click, so this script does the job of clicking "Delete" repeatedly for you.

 ## Prerequisites